kairora/burger/README.md

 If a developer wishes to contribute, please send Brianna an email at the email link below.

-## Questions
+## Questions & Links

 You can visit my [Github Profile](https://www.github.com/kairora) or [this app's Github repo](https://github.com/kairora/burger) to learn more about this CLI.
-Or, if you have questions regarding this CLI program, please [send me an email](mailto:brianna.bullock16@gmail.com).
+Or, if you have questions regarding this CLI program, please [send me an email](mailto:brianna.bullock16@gmail.com) or [visit my portfolio](https://kairora.github.io/Bullock-Portfolio/index.html).